Second part of draft plan to change NYPD released

-With an April 1st deadline approaching, Mayor Bill de Blasio and NYPD commissioner Dermot Shea unveiled Friday the second part of a draft plan to reform the department and make it more transparent, accountable and representative of the city’s diversity.
+With an April 1 deadline approaching, Mayor Bill de Blasio and NYPD Commissioner Dermot Shea unveiled Friday the second part of a draft plan to change the department and make it more transparent, accountable and representative of the city’s ethnic diversity.

 The 26-page document comes a week after the city introduced part one of the plan and is a melding of broad aspirations for racial justice and decriminalization of poverty with practical proposals such as giving city residents a leg up in the application process to join the NYPD to boost diversity.

-At a news conference with NYPD Commissioner Dermot Shea, de Blasio said one priority of the plan was to stop the criminalization of the poor.
+At a news conference with Shea, de Blasio said one priority of the plan was to stop the criminalization of the poor.

-"What has often been called the school-to-prison pipelined, that reality of folks being born poor, lacking opportunity, finding many, many challenges in life materially, and then on top of it ending up involved in the criminal justice system," explained de Blasio.
+"What has often been called the school-to-prison pipeline — that reality of folks being born poor, lacking opportunity, finding many, many challenges in life materially, and then on top of it ending up involved in the criminal justice system," explained de Blasio.

-In the draft plan, de Blasio and Shea also backed the idea of boosting the five-point credit given to city residents on the police entrance examination, a move which would move those residents further up the Civil Service list from which candidates are selected to join the department.
+In the draft plan, de Blasio and Shea also backed the idea of boosting the five-point credit given to city residents on the police entrance examination to 10 points, a move that would move those residents further up the Civil Service list from which candidates are selected to join the department.

 In unveiling five major policy areas, de Blasio called the latest draft plan a "signature moment" and the result of months of discussions with community leaders and other stakeholders to draw the NYPD and communities closer and addressing inequities of the past.